Pylons/pyramid/docs/narr/security.rst

 Enabling an Authorization Policy
 --------------------------------

-By default, :mod:`pyramid` enables no authorization policy.
+By default, :app:`Pyramid` enables no authorization policy.
 All views are accessible by completely anonymous users.
 In order to begin protecting views from execution based on security settings, you need to enable an authorization policy.